alalwani1/ecommerce-system/README.md

-##Task : API Development
+## Task : API Development
 Must Use : NodeJS, ExpressJS, Mongodb
-Duration : till 16th September

-##Note: Please scroll down for additional information for Rest APIs
+## Note: Please scroll down for additional information for Rest APIs

-##Schema:
+## Schema:

 Product :
 - To store all the product details